Joshua Callan

 Joshua Callan (born 8 April 1991) is an Australian male BMX rider, representing his nation at international competitions.
 He competed in the time trial event at the 2015 UCI BMX World Championships.

+Callan was born on 8 April 1991 in Melbourne, Australia.
+When he was 11, he participated in the Mighty 11s tour, going to China, Canada, and Brazil.
+He won back to back world championships in 2002 and 2003.
+He graduated from Little Yarra Steiner School in Yarra Junction.